rexshijaku/pdf-qr.js/README.md

     "success": true
 }
 ```

+### Contributions
+Feel free to contribute on development, testing or eventual bug reporting.
+I am personally not so much involved in front-end development, and I think that this project
+needs a better file organization, especially for making it more easy for others to use and contribute.
+I would also like to encourage someone to write tests, we hopefully may use <a href="https://github.com/cozmo/jsQR/tree/master/tests/end-to-end">this</a> folder to convert files in it to PDFs.

+### Testimonial
+This project is a Sister Project of <a href="https://github.com/rexshijaku/PDFBarcodeJS">PDFBarcodeJS</a>, and was initiated after <a href="https://github.com/rexshijaku/PDFBarcodeJS/issues/3">this</a> request.

 ### Support
 For general questions about PDF-QR.js, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.